mmitk/chess-engine/readme.md

     python game.py
 (User is always the white pieces)

+You may first need to set up a conda environment:

+    conda env create -f env.yml

 The stockfish-11-linux folder contains the open source stockfish software, and was used to gather training datasets